ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 Exposing {{site.data.keyword.openwhisk_short}} actions through a custom domain will require a secure HTTPS connection.
 You should obtain a SSL certificate for the domain and subdomain you plan to use with the serverless back-end.
 Assuming a domain like *mydomain.com*, the actions could be hosted at *guestbook-api.mydomain.com*.
 The certificate will need to be issued for *guestbook-api.mydomain.com* (or **.mydomain.com*).

-You can get free SSL certificates from [Let's Encrypt](https://letsencrypt.org/).
+You can get free SSL certificates from [Let's Encrypt](https://letsencrypt.org/) or directly through [{{site.data.keyword.cloudcerts_short}}](https://{DomainName}/catalog/services/cloudcerts).
 During the process you may need to configure a DNS record of type TXT in your DNS interface to prove you are the owner of the domain.
 {:tip}

 Once you have obtained the SSL certificate and private key for your domain make sure to convert them to the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.